Paclitaxel Releasing Coronary

 Balloon Dilatation Catheter

-Dr. Alfonso Ielasi from Italy presents HYPER Registry.
+Dr. Alfonso Ielasi from Italy presents clinical outcomes HYPER Registry.

 Hybrid treatment approach combining RESTORE drug coated balloon with new generation drug eluting stent in diffuse CAD.